jenniferjacobs/fireandlion/index.md

 style: home
 ---

-# Multi-format publishing and&nbsp;design
+# Information design

-**We help [publishers](publishing) and impact organisations** tell powerful stories, most&nbsp;often as books, ebooks and websites.
-Our smart, friendly perfectionists provide world-class development, design and production for your content.
+**We help impact organisations and [publishers](publishing)** tell powerful stories.
+We&nbsp;specialise in presenting those stories as crafted books, ebooks and websites through world-class content development, design and illustration.

 [See our work]({{site.baseurl}}/portfolio){:.button}
 [How we work]({{site.baseurl}}/workflow){:.button}